personal finance | october 15, 2024

 Investing a constant dollar amount, also known as dollar cost averaging, cannot assure a profit or protect against loss in a declining market.
 Since such a plan involves continuous investment in securities regardless of fluctuating price levels, investors should consider their financial ability to continue purchases through periods of low and high price levels.
 This is a hypothetical example and is for illustrative purposes only.
 Number of shares is rounded to whole numbers and may not equal total shares due to rounding.

 When it comes to your retirement goal, saving as much as possible and starting as early as possible can be keys to success.
-T. Rowe Price analysis shows that you should save about 15% of your income, including any employer match, over the course of your working career.
-According to T. Rowe Price’s 2022 Retirement Saving & Spending1 survey, only 45% of respondents think they are saving enough for retirement, down from 49% in 2021 and 56% in 2020.
-The median contribution amount was just 7% of salary.
+T. Rowe Price analysis suggests investors save about 15% of their income, including any employer match, over the course of their working career.
+According to T. Rowe Price’s 2023 Retirement Savings & Spending1 survey, only 40% of respondents think they are saving enough for retirement, down from 45% in 2022 and 49% in 2021.
+The median contribution amount was just 6% of salary.

 If you fall into this category and you cannot get to 15% right away, it’s important that you at least try to contribute enough to get the full employer match and then steadily increase your contributions over time.
-(See Saving Early Can Make a Difference.)
-Many workplace plans offer a service that will automatically increase your retirement contributions by one or two percentage points each year.
+(See Saving early can make a difference.)
+Many workplace plans offer a service that will automatically increase your retirement contributions by one percent or two percent each year.
 Because the increases are small and incremental, you might not even notice you are saving more, but doing so can potentially make a big difference over time.
 If auto-increase options aren’t available or you’re investing outside your 401(k) plan (in an IRA, for example), then schedule gradual increases into your savings plan yourself—making sure you stay within any contribution limits.

 Starting early and steadily increasing your contributions up to the 15% target can help you reach your retirement savings goal.